-It’s been six weeks since Intel announced the Intel® Xeon® Scalable platform, and I’ve been blown away by how enthusiastically customers have adopted these industry-leading processors.
+It’s been a few weeks since Intel announced the Intel® Xeon® Scalable platform, and I’ve been blown away by how enthusiastically customers have adopted these industry-leading processors.
 Fueled by advances like the Intel® Mesh Architecture, additional cores, expanded memory and I/O, and Intel® Advanced Vector Extensions 512 (Intel® AVX-512), this new platform has the performance and capabilities that enable customers to “fast forward” achievement of their most important goals.
-System vendors have moved from early ship programs to volume production of Intel Xeon Scalable processor based solutions and already have delivered 58 world record benchmark results.
+System vendors have moved from early ship programs to volume production of Intel Xeon Scalable processor-based solutions and already have delivered 58 world record benchmark results.
 Customers have benefited from the broad workload optimized advancements delivered by leading software and solution providers prior to Intel Xeon Scalable platform market entry.
 End users such as Telefonica, Microsoft, and BBVA are quickly deploying these servers to tackle their toughest challenges.

 Today, the momentum of Xeon Scalable processors continues to advance as Intel introduces two new workstation processors designed for technical professionals and innovators to fast-forward to their next creation: the new state of the art Intel Xeon Scalable processors for workstations and Intel® Xeon® W processors.